 How was a collaboration between you and Leica conceived?

-For Leica's events, you will be talking to many prominent photographer, so, what is your curatorial process for it?
+For Leica's events, you will be talking to many prominent photographers, so, what is your curatorial process for it?

 Well its going to be different photographers from different genres of photography.
 If I was to do photojournalism I would always go to Raghu Rai, but If I was doing something like Interior, I would do Bharat Ramamrutham.
 So, the idea is to bring a different person and that each person has a different body of work which gives the person a certain stature in the photography world.
 And it will not be just limited to Indian masters, there are enough photographers that come to India or Leica will bring to India who will share their stories and their version of how they make their stories .
 So, we won’t be limited to one kind of photography, it will different fields, it could be fashion, it could be wildlife, it could be sport, so different aspects of photography.

-So, you will be in conversation with Nick Ut for the upcoming event by Leica.
+So, you were in conversation with Nick Ut for the event by Leica.
 What about his photography intrigues you?

 Because he is an old-world photographer and he worked with things which were not so easy.
 You know, today’s photography is like a walk in the park with the digital cameras.
 Now he belongs to and did most of his world in the analogue world where he had to physically carry heavy equipment, I mean there wasn’t even a zoom lens at that time and shooting on film in a war, that too the Vietnam war, is very different from shooting today in the war zones.
 And he shot the particular project on a Leica, so he will talk about his story.
 And I am more interested in the discipline of the dark room, and shooting a film on negative and you know, it was a different ballgame altogether and the young photographers have no clue about that world and luckily I come from it.
 I mean, I did most of my formative photography in the dark room and I created images, which is a magic of its own.
 Digital has taken away the mystique of photography, its made it more accessible but its resulted in a loss of the romance of photography.
 So, the conversation with him won’t just be about the Vietnam war, but also discovering the magic if the analogue world and what it was, to live in those times and shoot in those times in a real war situation.